 3. Choosing fog cannon - features to compare

 Smoke vs fog: Devices using smoke (pyroelectric) patrons create instant real smog, while fluid-based devices are continuously generating fog.
-The only advantages of devices using smoke patrons are a lower price, zero electricity consumption in stan-by mode, and very low electricity consumption when triggered.
-On the other side, limited power makes them suitable only for small rooms, they require new (not cheap) smoke patron after each usage and most importantly, there is a visible amount of dust everywhere nearby.
+The only advantages of devices using smoke patrons are a lower price, zero electricity consumption in stand-by mode, and very low electricity consumption when triggered.
+On the other side, limited power makes them suitable only for small rooms, they require new (not cheap) smoke patron after each usage, and most importantly, there is a visible amount of dust everywhere nearby.
 For this reason, we are focused on fluid-based devices in this post.

 4. Recommended fog cannons